aroberge/friendly-traceback-docs/docs/source/multiple_tracebacks.rst

    :alt: Screen capture showing a the true traceback.

-Since paths can be quite long, when showing information about an exception, Friendly will attempt to reduce the length of the path shown.
+Since paths can be quite long, when showing information about an exception, friendly will attempt to reduce the length of the path shown.
 You've seen before an example where ``FRIENDLY`` was substituted for the name of the directory where ``friendly`` is located; this particular example will rarely be seen by an end-user.